 If you stick to the paper option, it’s a good idea to adjust the scale so that you fit the kitchen onto a sheet of paper rather than the whole house.
 The scale you can use depends on how big your kitchen is and how big your paper is.

 It might be really obvious what shape your kitchen is going to be.
-If so, go ahead and have a look at the relevant page below.
-If not you can take a look at these for inspiration!
+If so, go ahead and have a look at the relevant page links below.
+If not you use the page links below for inspiration!

 Also take a look at the kitchen dimensions page that goes through some important kitchen planning guidelines.